-We also explained how true HEPA air filters and HEPA-type filters are different.
+We also explained how real HEPA air filters and HEPA-type filters are different.
 What really matters is the filter efficiency.
 To properly compare you should look for the filter MERV rating.
 Please visit our product pages if you want to see air purifier reviews from our customers.
 The product reviews are from both home air purifier users and commercial use.
-We also include a couple EJ air purifier ratings from some of our Asian customers.

 An air cleaning device is great solution for many indoor air quality issues.
 We recognize that a home air filtration system in an investment in your health.
 But as we show it is not the right solution in all cases.
 If you have any questions, please do not hesitate to contact us.
 If we do not have the best clean air products for your situation we will suggest a competitor.